About Jobs

 By default, the page opens on the last executed instance of the selected job.

-The third part of th page (4) provides information about the consumption of the selected job instance through different graphic resources.
-Use these graphs to check your job consumption during and after its execution.
+The third part of the page (4) gives information on the consumption and runtime of the selected job instance through a timeline and various graphs.

 ![]() |